mstksg/backprop/doc/08-performance.md

 Basically, the gradient is just the result of `softMax` vector-subtracted from the target.

-After computing the gradient by hand, we can write `softMaxCrossEntropyAgainst` with our manual gradient:
+After computing the gradient by hand, we can write `softMaxCrossEntropy` with our manual gradient:

 ```haskell top